 The NIA Committee will evaluate all applications and make recommendations for approval to the University Provost.

-If a faculty member receives a full academic year NIA, a mid-year performance review will be completed by the department chairperson and shared with the NIA committee and the Vice Provost for Faculty Affairs.
-At the end of the NIA, each awardee will submit a written report of the NIA activity to the Vice Provost for Faculty Affairs and forward copies to the appropriate dean and chairperson.
+If a faculty member receives a full academic year NIA, a mid-year performance review will be completed by the department chairperson and shared with the NIA committee and the Vice Provost for Faculty and Strategic Initiatives.
+At the end of the NIA, each awardee will submit a written report of the NIA activity to the Vice Provost for Faculty and Strategic Initiatives and forward copies to the appropriate dean and chairperson.
 The report should include evidence of work completed such as a copy of or online access to the final product.